SWESH1K/The-Avengers-Web/Readme.txt

-Hello I am Sweshik Reddy - 2310080053.
 Please run the index.html file to run the website from login page.